 KEEP OTHER PEOPLE'S BODILY FLUIDS-AWAY FROM YOUR FRESH PIERCING

-Never share used jewellery!
+Never share worn jewellery!

-For oral piercings this also includes no kissing, no sharing lip balm, no sharing drinks, etc.
+For oral piercings this also includes no kissing, no sharing lip balm, no sharing drinks, etc. during the healing.

 For all piercings, please remember.DO NOT REMOVE YOUR JEWELLERY FOR CLEANING.

 If you remove your jewellery you may lose your piercing-